namecoin/namecoin.org/team/index.md

 # Former developers who pretended they own the Namecoin project

+Jeremy Rand is the first person who needed to be kicked out of the Namecoin project for claiming that he owns namecoin.
+He also claimed copyright over the Namecoin logo which is actually on the public domain.
+Since 2014 Jeremy Rand destroyed the Namecoin project.
+He used Namecoin official channels for promoting his own opinions without any prior conversation with the broader Namecoin community.
+Jeremy Rand is not welcome in the Namecoin project anymore.
+Thanks to him Namecoin brutally fallen from the Top 10 cryptocurrency.
+Namecoin currently ranking around the 530 position!

 ## Jeremy Rand (biolizard89)

 **Lead Application Engineer & Community Organizer** <br>